mathigon/textbooks/content/divisibility-and-primes/content.md

 :::

 Today’s computers are much more advanced, capable of trying millions of possibilities every second.
-To develop better encryption algorithms you have to find a mathematical operations that is difficult for a powerful computers.
+To develop better encryption algorithms, you have to find a mathematical operation that is difficult even for powerful computers.
 Computers are incredibly fast at addition, subtraction, multiplication and division.
 However, as it turns out, computers are very slow at factorising large integers into primes…